Increase In Retirement Age (Along With CPF Contributions): What Employers Need To Know

 #3 Employers (and Employees) Have To Pay More CPF Contributions

-In 2023, there was another round of CPF contribution rate increases for senior workers.
-These increases in CPF contributions will go towards their Special Account in full, to boost their retirement adequacy.
+The increase in CPF contributions will go entirely towards their Special Account, to further boost their retirement adequacy.

 Above 55 to 6026%28% (+2%)